vzhou842/victorzhou.com/content/posts/2019-04-22-build-an-io-game.md

 ## Table of Contents

+This is Part 1 of a two-part series.
 Here's what we'll cover in this post:

 1. [Project Overview / Structure](#1-project-overview--structure): A high level view of the project.
 2. [Builds](#2-builds): Development Tooling and configuration.